-This test is used to look for conditions affecting the spine, your brain or your nervous system.
-It is often used to help diagnose or exclude important conditions such as meningitis, subarachnoid haemorrhage and neurological condition eg Gullian-Barre Syndrome and multiple sclerosis.
+This test is used to look for conditions affecting your spine, brain or nervous system.
+It is often used to help diagnose or exclude conditions such as meningitis, subarachnoid haemorrhage and neurological conditions, eg, Gullian-Barre Syndrome and multiple sclerosis.

 - The needle is only in your back for a few minutes although the whole procedure takes 20–45 minutes.